bkleinen/bkleinen.github.io/ss2017/info2/labs/lab-04.md

 not yet released.

 ## Pre-Lab
-Please research the following questions before coming to the lab.
+Please research/review the following questions before coming to the lab.
 Write down your answers and bring them with you for pre-lab check-in.
 There are many sites that will show you the code for this.

-1. How do you set up a connection between two computers in Java?
+1. How do you set up a connection with Sockets between two computers in Java?
 2. Write a method to read from a connection in Java.
 3. Write a method to write to a connection in Java.
 4. How do you create concurrent threads?